 At 10:45 on 30 April 1975, a tank of the North Vietnamese army bulldozed through the main gate of the Palace, ending the Vietnam War and the Palace was renamed the Reunification Hall (Hội trường Thống Nhất).

 So, have you understood all that?
-Yes, it’s a bit of a drama and a long winded history but it’s very important in understanding how Vietnam rose from being occupied a number of times by a number of different countries and forces.
-You may have noticed that Vietnamese language does not use characters but instead a latin based alphabet.
+Yes, it’s a bit of a drama and a long-winded history but it’s very important in understanding how Vietnam rose from being occupied a number of times by a number of different countries and forces.
+You may have noticed that the Vietnamese language does not use characters but instead a latin based alphabet.
 This is due to French colonialism.
 You’ll also learn that the Vietnamese refer to their latest war as ‘The American War’.

 A tank used during the Vietnam War is on display in the gardens, sadly it’s not the one that crashed through the gates, and there’s also a fighter plane there too.